MostlyAdequate/mostly-adequate-guide/ch1.md

 ## A brief encounter

 Let's start with a touch of insanity.
 Here is a seagull application.
 When flocks conjoin they become a larger flock and when they breed they increase by the number of seagulls with whom they're breeding.
+Now this is not intended to be good Object-Oriented code, mind you, it is here to highlight the perils of our modern, assignment based approach.
+Behold:

 ```js
 var Flock = function(n) {